-Out of these four two are pecifically for events – Event Hubs and Event Grid, and the other two Service Bus and Storage queues for Azure messaging.
-Before discussing these Azure Services – let’s describe what are events and messages.
+Of these, two are specifically for events – Event Hubs and Event Grid, and the other two — Service Bus and Storage queues are for Azure messaging.
+Before discussing these Azure Services – let us describe Events and Messages.

 Azure Event Grid

-Azure Event Grid is used where there is a requirement for building applications with event-based architectures.
-You can select the azure services for which you want to receive events and select the endpoint to send them.
+Azure Event Grid is used when it is required to build applications with event-based architectures.
+You can select Azure services for which you want to receive events and then select the endpoint to send them.

-Event grid also provides filters for the event so that you can filter out the required events for processing.
-Filters can also be used to route particular events to different endpoints, multicast to multiple endpoints, and ensure your events are reliably delivered.
+Event grid also provides filters for the event so that you can filter the required events for processing.
+Filters can also be used to route particular events to different end-points, multicast to multiple endpoints, and ensure your events are reliably delivered.

-Five concepts in Azure Event Grid let you get going :
+Five concepts in Azure Event Grid that let you get going :

-Data sources and event handlers are connected by Event.
-For example, use Event Grid to trigger a serverless function that analyzes images when added to a blob storage container.
+Data sources and event handlers get connected by the Event.
+For example, use Event Grid to instantly trigger a serverless function that analyzes images when added to a blob storage container.

-Automation process can be speeded up by using Event Grid.
-For example, use Event Grid to notify Azure Automation when a virtual machine or SQL database is created.
-Use the events to automatically check/verify that service configurations are compliant, put metadata into operations tools, tag virtual machines, or file work items.
+Automation process can be speeded using Event Grid.
+For example, use Event Grid to notify Azure Automation when a virtual machine or SQL database gets created.
+Use the events to check/verify if service configurations are compliant automatically.
+Put metadata into operations tools, tag virtual machines, or file work items.

-There is a Content Management System application, and thousands of media files are uploaded daily.
-Admin wants to get notified whenever a new file is added/modified in azure storage via email.
-So we can create a Logic App that monitors the changes to storage account and sends emails about those changes.
+There is a Content Management System application that uploads thousands of media files every day.
+Admin wants to get notified whenever a new file gets added/modified in Azure storage via email.
+We can create a Logic App that monitors the changes to storage account and sends emails about these changes.

-When you create a logic app with an event subscription for an Azure resource, events flow from that resource through an event grid to the logic app.
-Also, we can apply various filters for the events e.g., Send the events when only a file is added or modified.
+When you create a Logic App with an event subscription for an Azure resource, events flow from that resource through an event grid to the Logic App.
+We can also apply various filters for the events.
+E.g., Send the events only when a file gets added or modified.

 Azure Event Hubs